 A traditional scanner runs late.
 It waits for a pull request, a pipeline stage, or an overnight batch, by which point the code already sits in your repository.
 AI assistants generate code far faster than that model assumes, and they have never seen your internal standards.
 They do not know your metadata conventions, your naming rules, or the architectural boundaries your architects refined over years.
 They produce plausible code that satisfies the syntax and breaks the pattern.
 Quality Clouds research shows that 1 in 6 lines of code contains a maintenance or security issue, and at AI generation speed that ratio compounds quickly.

-Quality Clouds Hub scans for the issues a syntax checker misses, for any author, human or machine.
+Norma by Quality Clouds scans for the issues a syntax checker misses, for any author, human or machine.
 The scan happens in four connected stages.

 Step one: set a baseline with a Full Scan

 You cannot govern new code well until you understand the code you already have.
-Quality Clouds Hub starts with a Full Scan of your existing estate.
+Norma starts with a Full Scan of your existing estate.
 It inspects every component on your platform, measures each against the rule set, and returns a clear baseline.
 You see how many violations exist, which rules your legacy code already satisfies, and where technical debt concentrates by component, team, or severity.

 This baseline matters.
 It lets you introduce governance incrementally, targeting AI-generated additions first and working through legacy debt at a manageable pace.
 The Full Scan also surfaces the recurring patterns in your legacy code.
 Those patterns tell you which rules you need, so the same mistakes do not re-enter through AI-generated output.